Prestatyn Sports F.C.: History

 In May 2020 the club announced it would move away from its long-term home at Gronant as the facility has failed to meet Tier 3 grading criteria.
 The club subsequently moved to The Meadows, and received funding help from the local council to improve the drainage in 2021.

+The club resigned from the league in June 2023, ahead of the 2023–24 season, citing lack of players and the need for additional volunteers.
+The club planned to continue with junior teams and hoped to return in subsequent seasons.

+The club returned to the league for the 2024–25 season, joining Division One.